Adrenal Fatigue in Mansfield

 The adrenal glands are two organs that are part of the endocrine system.
 These essential organs are composed of two parts, the cortex and medulla, each responsible for the production of different hormones.
 The hormones that these organs produce help regulate your metabolism, immune system, blood pressure, response to stress and other necessary functions.
 As mentioned, these organs help the body deal with stress and in fact, every time stress is experienced, the adrenal glands are always involved in giving the body the boost it needs to deal with the stress.
 However when Sympathetic Dominance is concerned, these organs go on overdrive as this condition is accompanied by chronic stress.
+Contact our Mansfield chiropractor to learn more about adrenal fatigue or keep reading below.

 Three Stages of Stress (General Adaptation Syndrome)